Artificial-Pancreas/iAPSdocs/docs/EN/operate/interface.md

 - Actions (bottom)

 ### Status
 The Status section shows your current insulin on board (IOB), carbs on board (COB), blood glucose, pump status, and looping status.
-A yellow loop indicates a loop cycle has not occured in the last 30 minutes, whereas a red loop indicates a cycle has not occured for longer. (?????What is the number before U at the top?  //What is the number after the + sign - add sentence explaining.)
+A yellow loop indicates a loop cycle has not occured in the last 30 minutes, whereas a red loop indicates a cycle has not occured for longer.
+The section to the left of the looping status shows you approximate units of insulin left in your pump (i.e. 50+ U means there is more than 50 units of insulin left).
+The number below this is how long until your pod expires (or infusion site).

 Tapping the top of the screen will bring up a History screen with information on changes implemented by the most recent loop cycle.